surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 hitting more notes will not "add" an LFO for each voice, which gives the impression that there is a single LFO modulating the cutoff frequency of the filter instead of many.

-See [Modulation routing in-depth](#modulation-routing-in-depth) in the Technical Reference section for more information.
+See [Modulation Routing Details](#modulation-routing-details) in the Technical Reference section for more information.

 ### LFOs